slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook)|"Almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore"|

 ## Javascript
 This is reduntant.
-Need to shuffle those linka bit.
+Need to shuffle those links bit.

 |link|description|
 |---|---|